Nutrition

 What is mass gain?

-Bulking involves consuming more calories than your body expends in order to stimulate muscle growth .
-It is based on two key elements: resistance training (heavy lifting, strength training) and a diet rich in the right macronutrients, particularly protein.
+Bulking involves consuming more calories than your body expends to stimulate muscle growth .
+It relies on two key elements: resistance training (heavy lifting, strength training) and a diet rich in the right macronutrients, especially protein.

-While excess caloric intake is essential, it is essential that this excess comes from quality foods, rich in protein, complex carbohydrates and healthy lipids.
+While excess calorie intake is essential, it's essential that this excess comes from quality foods rich in protein, complex carbohydrates, and healthy fats.
 This will allow you to maximize muscle gain and limit fat accumulation.

 Protein: The Basis of Muscle Building

 Proteins are the building blocks that build and repair muscle fibers after physical exertion.
-They provide the amino acids essential for the synthesis of muscle tissue.
+They provide the essential amino acids for muscle tissue synthesis.
 During mass gain, it is recommended to consume approximately 1.6 to 2.2 grams of protein per kilogram of body weight per day.
-The protein sources to favor are:
+The preferred protein sources are:

-Proteins should be distributed evenly across the different meals of the day to optimize their assimilation.
+Proteins should be distributed evenly across different meals throughout the day to optimize their assimilation.

 Carbohydrates: Energy for Performance

-Carbohydrates are the main source of energy for the body, and they are especially important during mass gain phases, as they promote athletic performance and recovery after exercise.
-Carbohydrates are stored as glycogen in the muscles and liver, providing rapid energy during intensive training.
+Carbohydrates are the body's primary source of energy, and they are particularly important during mass gain phases, as they promote athletic performance and recovery after exercise.
+Carbohydrates are stored as glycogen in the muscles and liver, providing rapid energy during intense workouts.

 Sources of complex carbohydrates to favor:

-These low glycemic index foods allow for a slow and constant release of energy, thus promoting better performance in the long term and avoiding insulin spikes.
+These low glycemic index foods allow for a slow and constant release of energy, thus promoting better long-term performance and avoiding insulin spikes.

 Lipids: A key element for health and hormones

-Lipids, often underestimated, are essential for gaining mass, as they play a key role in the production of anabolic hormones such as testosterone.
-In addition, omega-3 fatty acids found in oily fish improve insulin sensitivity, facilitating the assimilation of nutrients into the muscles.
+Lipids, often underestimated, are essential for mass gain, as they play a key role in the production of anabolic hormones like testosterone.
+Additionally, the omega-3 fatty acids found in oily fish improve insulin sensitivity, facilitating nutrient absorption into muscles.

 Recommended Amount: Fat should make up about 20% to 30% of your total calorie intake .